FACTION BRIEF

 The One Who Named the Rule

 Cross articulated the only rule and attends despite her Network membership.
-She is the closest thing the Unwilling have to a founding voice — and she would reject that description immediately.
+She bridges celebration and endurance with the specific authority of someone who lives with both.
+The closest thing the Unwilling have to a founding voice — and she would reject that description immediately.

 The Weight They Carry